livecomsjournal/livecomsjournal.github.io/_author_instructions/01_policies.md

 The authors should prepare the document using [LaTeX](https://www.latex-project.org/) in a public repository owned by one of the authors (or their organization/group) on [GitHub](http://wwww.github.com).
-LiveCoMS [provides template LaTeX files to start from](https://github.com/livecomsjournal/article_templates), and instructions for exactly how to structure the documents.
+LiveCoMS [provides template LaTeX files to start from](https://github.com/livecomsjournal/article_templates), and instructions for how to structure the documents.
 We require that articles submitted to LiveCoMS use the provided templates so that the journal has a consistent visual presentation.
 Additionally, articles should include clear links to, and mention of, the relevant GitHub repository and encourage community participation/feedback via GitHub.